otsaloma/poor-maps/routers/README.md

 `poor.conf`.
 For settings which shouldn't be saved across sessions, you can use `page.params` in your QML.

-If the router supports multiple languages, provide the list of the languages in `*_settings.qml` and use the user-given selection in Python `route` function.
-When returning narration language as a part of the return dictionary of `route`, note that you have to use the same notation for languages as used in `poor/voice.py` by voice engines as keys of languages dictionary.
-See Mapzen and OSM Scout routers for example on how to implement language settings in QML and Python.
+If your router supports multiple languages, provide the list of languages in `*_settings.qml` and use the user-given selection in the Python `route` function.
+When returning the narration language as a part of the return dictionary of `route`, make sure to use the standard locale format `xx[_YY]`.
+See the Mapzen router for an example on how to implement language settings in QML and Python.

 The second QML file (`*_results.qml`) is mandatory and used to specify a result page.
 At minimum this should be a page which shows a busy